BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 30/11/2019
 ---
 I came up with some great ideas tonight 💡.
 One of them is to create a podcast in which I can talk with influencers (youtubers/streamers/others) about their lives.
 Another idea is more about me - I decided that in the last week of December I wouldn't write daily notes until the end of the year.
 Instead I'll read everything I wrote in 2019 and write a review of 2019 ✍️📓.

+01/12/2019
+---
+WooW, it's December already 😱.
+It was nice Sunday.
+I worked a little bit (on Friday I'm going on wedding so that are exchange hours).
+I feel fine, but for the future - always disable all work communicators on Sunday - that's a day for the God!

+02/12/2019
+---
+I have terrible feeling that I didn't do anything valuable at work 😨.
+I spent a lot of time on very weird bug with one of my colleague... but after 8 hours of work we realized that we are at the same point where we started 🤯🤯.

+03/12/2019
+---
+'Hello World' 😉.
+I had a good day.
+Nothing special happened but I feel very well 😮.
+Thank God for that!

+04/12/2019
+---
+Long day, huh 🤤.
+Tomorrow we're going to the wedding 👰🤵 so I have to do most of the things from the todo list for today.
+I assume I won't have time to do it there... ;).
+I hope to meet new people 🧑‍🤝‍🧑

+05/12/2019
+---
+Today, together with my parents we went to Silesia.
+It was 6 hours drive by car and I was a driver 🚗.
+I'm literally tired....😫 But thank God for the blessed journey.

+06/12/2019
+---
+Wedding day!
+It was fun.
+I met new people and frankly I'm too tired to write anything more.. 😅

+07/12/2019
+---
+Day 2 of celebrating 🎈!
+The bride and groom organized a dinner and after that we all went to prayer together.
+I met a few people and had a good time ;)